xandertreat/xandertreat/README.md

 Hey there!
 </h1>

-### I'm Xander Treat, a Fullstack Software Engineer from Arizona, 🇺🇸
+### I'm Xander Treat, a Fullstack Software Engineer from Arizona 🇺🇸

-Currently I am in school at Arizona State University (Polytechnic Campus) finishing my Software Engineering Bachelors of Science with a current GPA of 4.0+
+Currently I'm in school at Arizona State University (Polytechnic Campus) finishing\
+a Bachelors of Science in Software Engineering with a current GPA of 4.0+

-Software can be developed by anyone these days, but having GOOD software is priceless and always worth it.
+**Software can be developed by anyone these days, but having GOOD software is priceless and always worth it.**

 ## Skills